boboburo/covid-ireland-shiny/README.md

 - move to tests - note on naming convention, need to change the test file, helper functions.
 - docker file vs shiny apps.
 - discuss golem as option vs https://shiny.rstudio.com/reference/shiny/1.5.0/shinyAppTemplate.html
+- make sure that the secrets are setup with '', you have a unique secret for this computer ? will it work a second time